 To the right the passage maintains its character.
 The floor now consists of totally horizontal soft calcite with thin rivulets.
 After about 100m the passage rises, becomes smaller and leads to a large chamber with ways on (not surveyed).
 To the left a slot around flowstone leads surprisingly into a classic active stream-way - narrow at water level but wider above.
 From the mud on roof stal it is clear that this passage has sumped at some time in the past.
 The running water does not equate with that met in the cave so far.
 After about 100m a significant inlet on the right leads to a junction at 25m; right soon gets smaller but with room for further exploration.
 To the left, the passage gets bigger and leads to a fairly steep slope passing a descending passage that probably connects back to the streamway.

 At the top of the mud slope is an important junction.
 Various routes on have been pushed for only a few metres but all continue.
 (This inlet has yet to be surveyed).
 About 150m after entering the stream passage there is a short climb down which leads after a further 10-15m to a pitch head, explored at the end of November 2011.
-A traverse out onto a rock arch permits a free hang of about 30m down into a deep lake - Stickle Tarn.
+A traverse out onto a rock arch permits a free hang of about 30m down into a deep lake - Tilberthwaite Tarn.
+(This has previously been called Stickle Tarn.)
 It appears to sump although this has not been confirmed.
 Below water level the passage can be seen to continue in larger proportions.
 Across the top of the pitch there appears to be an inlet.
 (The survey ends just before the climb-down.)

 Back at Watery Junction the left hand branch requires a wade through the pool and a climb over muddy boulders.
 (Try to avoid the fine mud trumpets!).
 Almost immediately an impressive aven soars up into the darkness.
 This has been climbed to around 40m following what appears to be the main way.
 The very top is about 10m above the final stance, but soft calcite stopped progress.
 It looks very unpromising at the top with no draught.
 From a good stance at 20m a bolt traverse could be climbed over to another continuation of the aven, up a steep flowstone cascade.

-After about 200m the easy walking passage (with leads and noticeable draught in November 2012) becomes a crawl to a small chamber and pool, Tilberthwaite Water.
+After about 200m the easy walking passage (with leads and noticeable draught in November 2012) becomes a crawl to a small chamber and pool, Bassenthwaite Water.
 A passage with low air space can be seen continuing for some 15m.
+This was dived in August 2019.
+See below.

 [Above description by Phil Goodwin and Martin Barnicott]